 Home | News | About | Contact | Blog

-All photographs appearing in this web site are under the protection of The United States and international copyright laws.
-No photograph may be reproduced, copied, stored, manipulated or used whole or in part of a derivative work, without the written permission of Yanina Manolova.
-A derivative work is the use of Yanina Manolova's work as the basis for, or part of another photographic concept or illustration and is in violation of copyright.
+All photographs and videos appearing on this web site are under the protection of The United States and international copyright laws.
+No photograph or video may be reproduced, copied, stored, manipulated or used whole or in part of a derivative work, without the written permission of Yanina Manolova.
+A derivative work is the use of Yanina Manolova's work as the basis for, or part of another photographic concept or illustration or another video montage and is in violation of copyright.